-Travel to change the world’s mission is to shine a spotlight on amazing responsible and sustainable travel initiatives to help people travel more mindfully.
+Travel to change the world’s mission is to shine a spotlight on amazing responsible and sustainable travel initiatives to help more people travel with purpose.

 Two years ago I realised I had an ethical dilemma on my hands.